 Do you have certain apps that you always open as soon as you restart or log in to your Mac?
 If so, it might be a good idea to make those apps auto-start upon logging in to your Mac.
-Thankfully, it’s very easy to add and remove auto-start items using System Preferences.
+This brief tutorial shows you how to set apps to open automatically when you switch on your computer.

 Why would you want to automatically launch apps when starting your Mac?

-Every morning when I boot my Mac, I always go through the routine of launching the same apps.
-In my case, Safari, Mail, Tweetbot, Slack and the Messages app.
-Over the course of a year, this probably amounts to several minutes just spent launching the exact same apps every single day.
-It doesn’t make sense to not automate this.
+When I boot my Mac, I launch the same apps every morning – Safari, Mail, Slack, and Messages.
+Over the course of a year, this probably amounts to several minutes just spent launching the same apps every single day.
+To ease things, you can automate this.

-By setting your Mac to automatically launch your most used applications, you’re just saving time.
+By setting your Mac to launch your most used applications automatically, you’re just saving time.
 That is the main benefit.

 How to set applications to automatically launch at boot up